TristanCM347/DNS_Resolver/README.md

 ### Auxiliary Files

-- `mark_request.pdf`: A detailed PDF specification or guideline.
 - `named.root`: Contains the root DNS server information.
 - `resolvableDomains.txt`: A list of domains supported for resolution by this resolver.
 - `README.md`: This very documentation and usage guide.